 University Housing partners with students, the Pride Center and partners campuswide to create welcoming and inclusive spaces for all students.

-Gender-inclusive housing is one of the ways we support students who identify as transgender, genderqueer, or gender questioning (TGQQ) as we strive to create accepting and comfortable communities for all students living within University Housing.
+Gender-inclusive housing is one of the ways we support students who identify as LGBTQ+ as we strive to create accepting and comfortable communities for all students living within University Housing.

 Students who request this option can share a room or apartment with other students regardless of their gender, sexual orientation, identity, or expression.

 Gender-inclusive housing may be of interest to:

 - Students who are exploring their gender identity

 - Students who do not wish to identify themselves by gender